strimber/RunAnalysisCleanData/README.txt

  2) check that the data files exist in the current working directory.
     PLEASE NOTE.
 This script will not look down the directory structure the way it is unzipped from the original zip file.
+You need to copy the following files into the current working directory (flatten out the directory hierarchy).
 	"subject_train.txt",
     "subject_test.txt",
     "X_train.txt",